How Domain Brokers Really Work: 10 Lessons From 20+ Years in the Domain Business

 That's the deal a curated, fixed-price marketplace makes structurally impossible.
 Every name is AI-vetted for clean history and trademark conflicts before it goes live, owner-verified by DNS, priced up front with no offer game, and $199 or less with the transfer initiated within 72 hours.
 You can browse the full featured catalog, study the brandable-name playbook, or start from the keyword-domain guide — but whichever way you go in, you'll see the price before you commit a single email to a negotiation.

-A decade taught me that the name matters enormously and the negotiation almost never does.
+Twenty years in domains taught me that the name matters enormously and the negotiation almost never does.
 Buy the good name, skip the game, and get back to the actual work.

 Skip the broker.
 See the price.
 Buy the name.